The Princess and the Pea (2002 film): Plot

-Years later, Heath's daughter, named Daria, has grown into a beautiful, kind and gentle young woman.
-Laird is revealed to have broken his promise to Helsa, for he has instead placed Daria in the care of lazy pig herders who are hired to watch after her.
-Daria is forced to work for her lazy stepfamily, who treat her cruelly and lie around all day while she does all the chores.
-In the meantime, her cousin Hildegard has matured to be wicked and vain, as intended by Laird and Helsa.
-She fills in Daria’s place as the princess, although she treats everyone around her with cruelty, which does not help the Kingdom nor Heath, who (believing her to be his daughter) struggles to raise her properly.
-She also has no idea that her real father is Laird, and therefore she's not the rightful heiress to the throne.
+Years later, Heath's daughter, named Daria, has grown into a beautiful, kind, and gentle young woman.
+Laird is revealed to have broken his promise to Helsa, for he has placed Daria in the care of lazy pig herders.
+Daria is forced to work for her lazy stepfamily.
+In the meantime, her cousin Hildegard has matured to be wicked and vain.
+She fills in Daria’s place as the princess, and treats everyone around her with cruelty.
+She also has no idea that her real father is Laird.

 Prince Rollo, now a young man, returns to Heath's castle, dreaming of romance and happiness.
-However, he misinterprets the concept, as he believes that the perfect woman for him must be kind and gentle, but, most importantly, must also be born into nobility.
+However, he misinterprets the concept, as he believes that the perfect woman for him must be kind and gentle, but must also be born into nobility.
 Hildegard, upon seeing him and hearing about his wealth, decides to marry the prince.
 Rollo, repulsed by her greediness and selfish behavior, refuses and flees.
-Hildegard sets foot to pursue him, but loses the trail.
+Hildegard sets foot to pursue him but loses the trail.
 During her pursuit, Helsa encounters Laird.
-He — impressed with how his daughter turned out to be & her immediate claim for Rollo — informs Helsa that the time has come to tell Hildegard of her true lineage (although, the princess responds to this with anger and disgust).
+Impressed with how his daughter turned out to be, he informs Helsa that the time has come to tell Hildegard of her true lineage.
+The princess responds to this with anger and disgust.

-Meanwhile Rollo, on his quest to find a bride, meets Daria and her trusted pig companions; Princess, Hungry, and Fearless.
+Meanwhile, Rollo, on his quest to find a bride, meets Daria and her trusted pig companions, Princess, Hungry, and Fearless.
 She brings him to her “secret place”, where Rollo is charmed by her beauty and kindness.
-The two fall in love, but are forced to separate.
+The two fall in love but are forced to separate.
 Despite having feelings for Daria, Rollo rejects the idea of marrying her since she isn't a princess.
-Rollo continues in his search for a real princess to marry, desiring a woman of proper lineage, beauty, grace, and class.
+Rollo continues in his search for a real princess to marry.
 Unfortunately, while he does encounter beautiful princesses, they all sadly disappoint him due to their spoiled personalities and pampered lifestyles.
 Rollo realizes he shouldn't love someone because of their titles, but because of who they are.
-Upon this realization, he realizes that Daria is the right person for him and rushes to confess his rekindled feelings for her.
+Upon this realization, he realizes that Daria is the right person for him and rushes to confess his feelings for her.